These homemade Ninja air fryer potato wedges are delicious, perfectly seasoned, crispy on the outside, and fluffy inside!

 Another reason to love this recipe is that you get perfect, restaurant-style potato wedges, without the excess oil from deep frying.
 This recipe is also budget-friendly, and uses only wholesome ingredients!

-This segment explains the best ingredients for making air fryer potato wedges and possible options for substitution.
+This segment explains the best ingredients for making this recipe and possible options for substitution.
 For measurements, see the recipe card provided at the bottom of this page.

 - Russet (Idaho) potatoes – while you can use Yukon Gold or red potatoes, the Russet variety is starchier and lower in moisture than most varieties, making them great for potato wedges and fries.
 As a result, they crispen up well outside but still remain soft and fluffy inside due to their mealy flesh.